testinprod-io/op-erigon/README.md

 Optimistic Erigon is still under development.
 Please note that some features are not fully implemented or tested.

 ### Features that work correctly
-- Validator mode (Synchronizing to the Optimism Goerli Testnet with op-node)
+- Validator mode (Synchronizing to the Optimism Network with op-node)
 - Ethereum standard JSON-RPC API
 - JSON-RPC API for Otterscan
 - All-in-One binary mode